oreste-abizera/paypack-js/README.md

 <b> Warning : </b> <i>"amount"</i> must be of type number.\
 <b> Note : </b> <i>"environment"</i> is an optional parameter corresponding to a mode of operation of your registerd webhook.
+<b> Note : </b> <i>"idempotencyKey"</i> is an optional parameter that helps prevent duplicate transactions by ensuring the same operation isn't processed multiple times.

 ##